Seailvia/AI-Chatbot-Design-with-Neural-Network/README.md

 After processing your query, the Chatbot will display the results on the interface.
 These results may include:

 Specific numerical data from your query

 Analytical and evaluative text descriptions

 Visualized charts

 Predictions of future trends along with explanatory details

+## Frequently Asked Questions (FAQ)
+### How do I know if my query was processed correctly?

+After submitting a query, the Chatbot will display a processing status.
+If an error message appears, check whether your input format is correct.

+### Does the Chatbot support multiple chart types?

+Yes, the system supports various chart types, such as bar graphs, line graphs, and mosaic plots.
+Users can choose the type that best suits their needs.

+### How reliable are the prediction results?

+The Chatbot uses historical data and prediction models to make forecasts.
+However, the results are for reference only, as real-world outcomes may be influenced by various factors.